mawrkus/js-unit-testing-guide/README.md

 # A guide to unit testing in JavaScript

 **This is a living document.
 New ideas are always welcome.
-Contribute: fork, clone, branch, commit, push, pull request**
+Contribute: fork, clone, branch, commit, push, pull request.**

 > All the information provided has been compiled & adapted from many references, some of them cited at the end of the document.
 > The guidelines are illustrated by my own examples, fruit of my personal experience writing and reviewing unit tests.